sara-sabr/ITStrategy/presentations/en/2022-Sharing-Software-Assessments.md

 - Open Government and Digital Standards
   - Maximizing the release of GC information
   - Work in the open by default
+  - Collaborate widely

 ---

 ## What does it look like?

-### One year pilot
+### One year pilot - Unclassified Only

 - Community on GCexchange (GC only)
-- ESDC shares its assessments
-- Other departments share assessments
+- Departments share their assessments
 - Discussions about software assessment

 --